 Storytelling sessions begin at 10:30am, 11:30am, 12:30pm, 2pm, 3pm & 4pm

-Come and listen to tales of witches and beasties will be brought to life by our storyteller Mike Rogers from Southampton Story Club.
-Suitable for all ages.
+Tales of witches and beasties will be brought to life by our storyteller Mike Rogers from Southampton Story Club.
 To reserve a space and avoid disappointment, call 01962 870057 or email firstname.lastname@example.org.
 Suitable for children 4 years and above.
 Children must be supervised by an adult at all times.

 Traditional milling demonstrations

 The Mill really does come alive when we are milling.
 Our team of volunteer millers will be harnessing the power of the River Itchen to turn waterwheels, gears and millstones to produce our stoneground wholemeal flour.